No doubt you’ve heard of this thing called content marketing. But just so we’re on the same page, content marketing is:

 Anyone can make a website and claim to be an expert.
 Actually writing about something, making videos that explain key issues, or putting time into a SlideShare presentation proves you’re an expert.

 And much like content curation, varied content helps engage your audience.
-HubSpot has a great list of different content types you can create.
 Just make sure you deliver value and help people solve their problems with your content.

 2. Helps answer questions